10up/wpsnapshots/README.md

   This happens when your local system clock is skewed.
 To fix:
   * If you're using VVV, try `vagrant reload`
   * If you're using Docker, try `docker-machine ssh default 'sudo ntpclient -s -h pool.ntp.org'`

+* __wpsnapshots push or pull is crashing.__

+  A fatal error is most likely occuring when bootstrapping WordPress.
+Look at your error log to see what's happening.
+Often this happens because of a missing PHP class (Memcached) which is a result of not running WP Snapshots inside your environment (container or VM).

 ## Windows